looopTools/sw9-source/README.md

 # sw9-source

+This repository contains a benchmark suite for Random Linear Network Coding (RLNC) codes, which are able to run experiments based on alterations to symbol size, generation size, and amount of redundancy packets.

+The goal is to enable to software developers and research to make informed decision when choosing an RLNC code and its configuration.

+This repository contains the source code developed during my 9th

 This repository contains the source code used in my 9th semester project, as part of my M.Sc Software.
 The source code is used for performance testing of RLNC codes

+# License

+This repository and the code is under the MIT software License, for further information see the LICENSE file include in this repository

 ## /configs
 Contains the configuration files used in the project.
 If you want to create your own configuration